swayf/grako/README.rst

 .. _`Cyclomatic complexity`: http://en.wikipedia.org/wiki/Cyclomatic_complexity

 **Grako** is feature complete and in production.
-It's currently being used with a 2 KLOC_ grammar for a lagacy_ programming language to generate a parser capable of parsing millions of lines of legacy code in a matter of minutes.
+It's currently being used with a 2 KLOC_ grammar for a legacy_ programming language to generate a parser capable of parsing millions of lines of legacy code in a matter of minutes.

 .. _KLOC: http://en.wikipedia.org/wiki/KLOC
 .. _legacy: http://en.wikipedia.org/wiki/Legacy_code